-In the welding of carbon steel and low alloy steel, a flux cored electrode that is widely used is the type T-1 (acid slag), T-2 (single pass welding) and T-5 (basic slag).
+In the welding of carbon steel and low alloy steel, the flux-cored electrode that is widely used is the type T-1 (acid slag), T-2 (single-pass welding), and T-5 (basic slag).

 - Electrode T-1 has good welding properties but did not help keep the acid slag into a low hydrogen weld metal unless specially manufactured.
 Only a certain amount of flux cored electrode eligible low hydrogen and this is the most widely available of the type T-1.